jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_connect_wmiminimumpermissions.md

 Copy the section of the SDDL that ends in IU (Interactive Users).
 This section is one complete bracketed clause ie (A;;CCLCRPRC;;;IU).
 Paste this clause directly after the clause you copied from.

-In the new text, replace IU with the user SID of the Spotlight User.
+In the new text, replace IU with the user SID of the *Spotlight User*.

 The new SDDL looks something like the following: